Ornette Coleman: 1970s–1990s: Harmolodic funk and Prime Time

-Coleman's 1980s albums with Prime Time such as Virgin Beauty and Of Human Feelings continued to use rock and funk rhythms in a style sometimes called free funk.
-Jerry Garcia played guitar on three tracks on Virgin Beauty: "Three Wishes", "Singing in the Shower", and "Desert Players".
-Coleman joined the Grateful Dead on stage in 1993 during "Space" and stayed for "The Other One", "Stella Blue", Bobby Bland's "Turn on Your Lovelight", and the encore "Brokedown Palace".
+Coleman's subsequent albums with Prime Time, such as Virgin Beauty and Of Human Feelings, continued to use rock and funk rhythms in a style sometimes called free funk.
+Jerry Garcia of the Grateful Dead played guitar on three tracks on Virgin Beauty: "Three Wishes", "Singing in the Shower", and "Desert Players".
+Coleman later joined the Grateful Dead on stage at a 1993 performance in Oakland, California.

-In December 1985, Coleman and guitarist Pat Metheny recorded Song X.
+In December 1985, Coleman and guitarist Pat Metheny recorded Song X with Haden, Denardo Coleman, and second drummer Jack DeJohnette.

-Coleman plays his Selmer alto saxophone (with low A) at The Hague in 1994.